Superstar (Wizkid album)

 Superstar is the debut studio album by Nigerian singer Wizkid.
-It was released by Empire Mates Entertainment on June 12, 2011.
+It was released by Empire Mates Entertainment on 12 June 2011.
 The album's production was handled by Samklef, E-Kelly, Jay Sleek, Shizzi, DJ Klem, Masterkraft, Q-Beats, Banky W and Vebee.
 It features collaborations with Wande Coal, D'Prince, Banky W and Skales.
-The album was supported by the singles "Holla at Your Boy", "Tease Me/Bad Guys", "Don't Dull", "Love My Baby", "Pakurumo", and "Oluwa Lo Ni".
+Superstar was supported by the singles "Holla at Your Boy", "Tease Me/Bad Guys", "Don't Dull", "Love My Baby", "Pakurumo", and "Oluwa Lo Ni".
 It is the second best selling album on NotJustOk and was the most highly anticipated Nigerian album of 2011.

 Background and composition

 In an interview with Factory78 TV, Wizkid said the album was meant to be released on Valentine's Day, but was postponed due to preparations for a London gig.
-Superstar incorporates elements of R&B, dancehall and reggae.
-Although the album is predominantly Afrobeats, the sounds of the aforementioned genres are evident throughout the album, specifically on "Tease Me/Bad Guys", "Gidi Girl" and "Slow Whine".
+Musically, Superstar is a mixture of Afrobeats, R&B, dancehall and reggae.
 The album's themes deal primarily with starting from the bottom and reaching to the top, i.e. from grass to grace.
 In "No Lele", Wizkid talks about hustle and how he had to work hard to succeed.
 In "Say My Name", he talks about his success and how everyone now "calls his name".
 In "Wad Up", he is reminiscent about the time he used to get insulted by people who called him dirty.
 In "Shout Out", he thanked everyone who helped him become successful.
 In a nutshell, Wizkid describes his early life, particularly the hardships he endured and how he triumphant and made a name for himself.
 Wizkid also made references to God.